What you will learn from this tip: Risk management is a complex discipline and covers a broad area ranging from...

 At the highest level, an enterprise risk management program would consider elements such as market demand, competition and the state of the economy to be business risks.
 Operational risks are also considered and business resilience, or the ability to resume business in the event of a disaster, is normally included.
-This is where
+This is where business continuity and IT disaster recovery plans (DRP) come into play.

 Every good DRP should always be based on a recovery strategy that was defined prior to developing the plan itself (hence the term planning).
 The ideal recovery strategy is not pulled out of a hat, but rather is based on the understanding of the threats to which our IT environment is exposed, its vulnerabilities, the probability of occurrence and the impact to the organization.
 This essentially summarizes the IT risk assessment process.